How to Get Over a Fear of Heights in Construction

 The online portion of the training is not timed and is taken at your own pace so that you can feel comfortable and fully prepared to move onto the practical assessment.
 The practical test is led by a knowledgeable and patient instructor that will help you operate aerial lifts the right way, and the safe way.
 Knowing that your safety is everyone’s top concern can help you learn how to get over your fear of heights.

 Having something broken down into manageable steps is often the best way to learn and can reduce some of the nervousness around training.
 Our aerial lift certification program covers the following:

-Similar to heights, many workers are afraid of testing.
-CMO takes the fear out of compliance.
-Our online courses can be taken anytime, anywhere.
+Sign up today for the fastest way to get certified and learn how to get over their fear of heights.
 They’ve been used by many companies and are very affordable, too!
 For any questions about setting up aerial lift training courses, please call us at (602) 277-0615.
 Plus, you can send a message or request a quote on our contact page.